 Tell us your side of the story in the comments.

 Flight delays happen, but that doesn’t mean you have to accept them.
-You may be entitled to as much as $700 in compensation if your flight was delayed, cancelled, or overbooked within the last three years.
+You may be entitled to as much as $700 in compensation if your flight was delayed, canceled, or overbooked within the last three years.

 Pick up tips, tricks and good vibes from fellow travelers.